Introduction

 Kerberos and GSSAPI

-This stage is optional, but we recommend it, because it will help to keep your DICE password safe.
+This stage is optional, but we recommend it, because it will help to keep your DICE password safe, and it lets you ssh to School servers without having to type your DICE password each time you connect.

-After that, read the instructions for Using GSSAPI (Kerberos) authentication.
+Then set up ssh for Using GSSAPI (Kerberos) authentication.
 Those instructions are for Linux, but ssh on the Mac should be configured similarly.
 (But note that the GSSAPIRenewalForcesRekey option is not supported.)

 How to use ssh

-You can find this in the Utilities folder which is on the Finder's Go menu.
+It's in the Utilities folder which is on the Finder's Go menu.

 ssh username@servername